-Four laws cover protection of the confidentiality of individually identifiable information collected by NCES-the Privacy Act of 1974, as amended; the E-Government Act of 2002; the Education Sciences Reform Act of 2002; and the USA Patriot Act of 2001.
+Four laws cover protection of the confidentiality of individually identifiable information collected by NCES-the Privacy Act of

+1974, as amended; the E-Government Act of 2002; the Education Sciences Reform Act of 2002; and the USA Patriot Act of 2001.
 Under law, public use data collected and distributed by NCES may be used only for statistical purposes.
 Any effort to determine the identity of any reported case is prohibited by law.
-In order to preserve individuals' confidentiality, data in the Graduation Rates, Student Financial Aid, Salaries, and Fall Staff components of IPEDS are perturbed.
+In order to preserve individuals' confidentiality, data in the Graduation Rates and Student Financial Aid components, and the Salaries and Fall Staff sections of the Human Resources component of IPEDS are perturbed.
 Only perturbed data are available in the Peer Analysis System and the ExPT; the perturbed data were used in creating this report.